Programme for International Student Assessment: Malaysia

 In 2015, the results from Malaysia were found by the OECD to have not met the maximum response rate.
 Opposition politician Ong Kian Ming said the education ministry tried to oversample high-performing students in rich schools.

+Mexico

+President Andrés Manuel López Obrador rejected the 2022 results, which showed a decline compared to those of 2018, saying that "all those metrics were created during the time of the neoliberal era".
+In his view, these parameters were designed to "eradicate public education by degrading it".
+Three years later, his successor Claudia Sheinbaum again rejected the results following another decline, stating that "tests for all countries always have their limitations due to each country's unique characteristics", and pointing out that the same thing happened in other OECD countries.

 Sweden

 Sweden's result dropped in all three subjects in the 2012 test, which was a continuation of a trend from 2006 and 2009.
 It saw the sharpest fall in mathematics performance with a drop in score from 509 in 2003 to 478 in 2012.
 The score in reading showed a drop from 516 in 2000 to 483 in 2012.
 The country performed below the OECD average in all three subjects.
 The leader of the opposition, Social Democrat Stefan Löfven, described the situation as a national crisis.
 Along with the party's spokesperson on education, Ibrahim Baylan, he pointed to the downward trend in reading as most severe.

 In 2020, Swedish newspaper Expressen revealed that Sweden had inflated their score in PISA 2018 by not conforming to OECD standards.
 According to professor Magnus Henrekson a large number of foreign-born students had not been tested.